tallcyberguy/opensoc/README.md

 Key components include:

 ✅ Wazuh as a SIEM to collect logs and create custom alerts.

 ✅TheHive as Security Incident Response Platform to create tickets and report.

-✅Opnsense as a Firewall & OpenVPN to securely access the environment ✅Tpot as a honeypot to generate alerts from real attack done to my public IP ✅Windows machine to gather telemetry about attacks done manually ✅Velociraptor to acquire forensics data from Windows machines
+✅Opnsense as a Firewall & OpenVPN to securely access the environment.

+✅Tpot as a honeypot to generate alerts from real attack done to my public IP.

+✅Windows machine to gather telemetry about attacks done manually.

+✅Velociraptor to acquire forensics data from Windows machines.

 ## Deployment